-Selections of poetry, prose and drama in French with special emphasis on writers from Frenchspeaking countries outside France.
+Selections of poetry, prose and drama in French with special emphasis on writers from French-speaking countries outside France.
 Conducted in French.
-Core Curriculum Course.
+Core Curriculum Course efinement of conversational skills through practice of idiomatic usage and discussion of contemporary issues and/or current events.